liballeg/allegro5/README_msvc.txt

 *Note:*
 As of the time this is written, CMake has a bug that causes the DLLs in MSVC 10 to be named incorrectly.
 To work around this, generate MSVC 9 projects instead.
-You may need to uncomment the line "#define ALLEGRO_HAVE_STDINT_H" in alplatf.h.
+You may need to uncomment the line "#define A5O_HAVE_STDINT_H" in alplatf.h.
 Alternatively, use nmake instead of project files.

 9. Open up the project solution with the MSVC IDE and start building.